Gaudreau's hat trick leads Flames past Jets, 4-1

 Winnipeg's shots on goal were 25-20 after the second period.

-The third period included a 2-on-1 with Little and defenseman Dustin Byfuglien, but Little's shot hit Rittich's body as he slid over to make the save.
+The third period included a 2-on-1 with Jets forward Bryan Little and defenseman Dustin Byfuglien, but Little's shot hit Rittich's body as he slid over to make the save.
 Laine then rang a high shot off the iron and Little fired the puck, and Rittich made another save.

 Jankowski's fifth of the season made it 3-1 at 15:39, and Gaudreau notched an empty-netter with 2:06 remaining.
 He left the ice right after that following a slash by Byfuglien earlier in the play.